How I Got Started Shooting Boudoir

 I did that for a few years but felt something was off.
 Something wasn’t aligned within me but I couldn’t quite put my finger on it.
 It wasn’t until a client asked me to photograph them against a gray background in somewhat dramatic lighting that things changed for me.

 After the shoot I kept going back to those images.
 They were quietly drawing me in.
 I finally realized that those shots were more like portraits than headshots.
-For an in-depth look at the difference between the two, you can read an article I wrote here entitled, “What’s the Difference Between a Headshot and a Portrait?”.

 I soon had an epiphany and realized I wasn’t a headshot photographer but more a portrait and environmental portrait photographer.
 I loved the drama and mood that type of photography produced.